 Welia Health is committed to keeping you safe.

-Along with preparing to care for COVID-19 patients, Welia Health has continuously revised its policies and processes.
-Individuals planning to visit any of our campuses in person (for any appointments including family medicine, rehabilitation services, urgency services or any other service) should allow extra time and arrive 10-15 minutes early.
-Here’s what you can expect.
+Outlined below is what you can expect when planning to visit any of our campuses in person (for any appointments including family medicine, rehabilitation services, urgency services or any other service).

-- For any scheduled appointments, you can expect a phone call or text reminder message.
+For any scheduled appointments, you will receive a phone call or text reminder message.
 If you are experiencing any COVID symptoms or become ill before your appointment, please call 320.679.1313 for further guidance.

 Remember, if you are experiencing a medical emergency, dial 9-1-1.